renebidart/academic-kickstart/content/post/2020-01-11-hk/2020-01-11-What-I-Learned-in-Hong-Kong.md

 At first I thought there was something special about their government's propaganda, that they will not only make someone believe something, but also to consistently be vocal about it.
 But this isn't right, this is something that happens to us all.

 I think we have a natural defence mechanism to preserve our religion, so whenever we notice a threat (consciously or unconsciously), we attack it.
 It is similar to why people are so quick to insult Trump, or anything that reminds them people have different opinions.
-Chinese people on some level know that a' preference for Hong Kong over carefully designed Shenzhen in spite of all its problems is an attack on their government, the same way the fact the existence of Trump as president is a constant attack on progressive views.
+Chinese people on some level know that a preference for Hong Kong over carefully designed Shenzhen in spite of all its problems is an attack on their government, the same way the fact the existence of Trump as president is a constant attack on progressive views.

 ### Hope?